WorldAfterCapital/WorldAfterCapital/README.md

 * With fire we were able to warm ourselves and cook, but we were also able to burn down forests
 * With steel we were able to construct more effective plows, but we were also able to forge swords.

-And yet there is something special about our moment in time: we are experiencing a technological non-linearity.
+And yet there is something special about our moment in time.

 A non-linear system is one in which the outputs of the system are not proportional to the inputs.
 In the context of society, it is helpful to think in terms of a production function that requires a given quantity of inputs (such as land, capital and attention), and produces a corresponding quantity of outputs (goods and services).
 Notice, then, that what limits our possible outputs is the availability and allocation of the inputs.
 We are experiencing a non-linearity in the sense that we are actually altering our production function so that the range of possible outputs is drastically increasing, while the required inputs remain the same.